b-tierney/vironomy/README.md

 Third, install the package itself:

 ```
+pip install .
 ```

+You can now call ```vironomy``` to see the top-level commands.

 ## Databases

 Vironomy uses marker databases based on GenBank's viral genome collection.
 To set them up in a directory of your choosing, run:

 ```
-python vironomy/vironomy.py  download_db -p /path/to/where/you/want/databases/installed
+vironomy download_db -p /path/to/where/you/want/databases/installed
 ```

 ## Input